dev-academy-programme/orientation---Archived/empathy/README.md

 It's likely that on this course the thing you will learn most most about is yourself (and you'll be learning a lot of tech!!!).

 We deliver the human material in a wide variety of creative and exciting ways.
-In Phase-0 it will mostly be through videos and reading material.
+In Phase 0 it will mostly be through videos and reading material.

 Previous students have reported the following benefits, among others: